lawnjelly/Misc/Batching/optimization_general.md

 The message is very important: Programmer / Developer time is limited.
 Intead of blindly trying to speed up all aspects of a program we should concentrate our efforts on the aspects that really matter.
 The other point is equally valid - efforts at optimization often end up with code that is harder to read and debug than non-optimized code.
 It is in our interests to limit this to areas that will really benefit.

 The problematic bit, is that people tend to focus on the subquote `premature optimization is the root of all evil`.
-While _premature_ optimization is (by definition) undesirable, I would qualify this by pointing out that _the root of performant software is performant design_.
+While _premature_ optimization is (by definition) undesirable, I would qualify this by pointing out an opposite point, that _the root of performant software is performant design_.

+#### Performant Design
+The problem with encouraging people to ignore optimization until necessary, is that the most important time to consider optimization is in the design stage, before a key has even hit a keyboard.
+If the design / algorithms of a program is inefficient, then no amount of polishing the details will make it run fast.
+It may run _faster_, but it will never run as fast as a program designed for performance.

+This is far more important in game / graphics programming than in more general programming.

+Of course, in practice, unless you have prior knowledge, you are unlikely to come up with the best design first time.
+So you will often make a series of versions of a particular area of code, each taking a different approach to the problem, until you come to a satisfactory solution.

 #### Knuth
 #### Low hanging fruit